 Governance Professional to the Directors

 Heather joined iMAT as an Admin Assistant in February 2020.
 She aids the trust with communications, administration, website compliance and GDPR.
 Heather has previously worked in Secondary Schools as an Learning Assistant and Librarian.
-She has a BA in English and Latin Literature, and is currently working on an MA in Creative Writing for Children and Young Adults.
+She has a BA in English and Latin Literature, and recently achieved an MA with distinction in Creative Writing for Children and Young Adults.

 iMAT Executive Assistant